S4 Capital (LON:SFOR) Stock Price Up 14.6% on Insider Buying Activity

-Specifically, insider Wesley ter Haar purchased 164,583 shares of the company’s stock in a transaction that occurred on Wednesday, October 1st.
-The shares were bought at an average cost of GBX 23 per share, for a total transaction of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of S4 Capital stock in a transaction that occurred on Wednesday, October 1st.
+The stock was bought at an average price of GBX 23 per share, with a total value of £37,854.09.

-Several equities research analysts recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft dropped their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-Peel Hunt lowered their price objective on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research note on Monday, September 15th.
-Finally, Jefferies Financial Group lowered their price objective on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a research note on Tuesday, September 9th.
-One investment analyst has rated the stock with a Buy rating and two have assigned a Hold rating to the company.
-According to data from MarketBeat.com, S4 Capital currently has a consensus rating of “Hold” and a consensus price target of GBX 32.
+Several equities analysts recently issued reports on the company.
+Deutsche Bank Aktiengesellschaft lowered their price objective on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
+Peel Hunt lowered their price target on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating on the stock in a report on Monday, September 15th.
+Finally, Jefferies Financial Group reduced their price objective on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
+One analyst has rated the stock with a Buy rating and two have given a Hold rating to the company.
+According to MarketBeat, S4 Capital presently has a consensus rating of “Hold” and a consensus price target of GBX 32.

 S4 Capital (LON:SFOR – Get Free Report) last issued its quarterly earnings data on Monday, September 15th.
-The company reported GBX 0.20 EPS for the quarter.
-Analysts expect that S4 Capital plc will post 6.6098807 EPS for the current year.
+The company reported GBX 0.20 earnings per share for the quarter.
+As a group, equities analysts forecast that S4 Capital plc will post 6.6098807 earnings per share for the current year.

 S4 Capital Company Profile